Tony ran and felt the wind in his hair, and thought that this was what it meant to be free.

 He felt unfettered in a way that he never had as a younger man with a reputation to build and a blinding, roaring, ravenous need to prove himself against his father.
 Now the awards had been won and the media convinced, and the perks of the high-life no longer mattered.
 Strange bedfellows and raunchy encounters in nightclubs did not lure as exciting or mysterious as they once had, and champagne networking parties and business exchanges that took place in strip-clubs had become work obligations rather than fun.

-The change of feeling was Tony’s little secret, and he took pains to ensure that no one noticed.
+The change of feeling was Tony’s little secret, and he took pains to ensure no one noticed.

 He had recently stopped trying to make himself look younger and focused instead on looking hot for the rest of his life.
 He had more than once been voted World’s Most Eligible Bachelor, and People magazine’s Sexiest Man Alive.
 He didn’t need to impress the world, the world was already impressed.
 He had done his adventure-seeking: gone swimming with sharks, tested extreme sports and jumped headlong out of planes.
 These days he took most of his thrills with the Avengers.